 Level of Compliance Non Full a) The management of the administration of benefits and strategic management of fund assets clearly rests with the main committee established by the appointing council. $\checkmark$ b) That representatives of participating LGPS employers, admitted bodies and scheme members (including pensioner and deferred members) are members of either the main or secondary committee established to underpin the work of the main committee. $\checkmark$ c) That where a secondary committee or panel has been established, the structure ensures effective communication across both levels. d) That where a secondary committee or panel has been established, at least one seat on the main committee is allocated for a member from the secondary committee or panel.
-Re ason for non-compliance: None · es and explanations on the ratings given above: There is no secondary Committee.
-There is no secondary Committee.
+Re ason for non-compliance: None •